jablan08/pokegen/README.md

 ## Unsolved problems
-* On the user list, when hovering over the last user the names become stacked on top of each other.

 * As said before, page layout is a constant work in progress, but more of the positioning of all the content on each page.
 * Scalability.